Inbox Insight Limited

 16 FORCE MAJEURE

-16.1 In this Clause 16, “Force Majeure Event” means an event beyond the reasonable control of the Party claiming the benefit of this Clause (including its sub-contractors) including act of God, war, riot, civil commotion, compliance with a law or governmental order, rule, regulation or direction, fire, flood, storm, strike or other industrial action (including strike or other industrial action by the employees of the Party claiming the benefit of this Clause), failure by any statutory undertaking, utility company, internet service provider, local authority or like body to provide services, any failure, shortage or significant price increase of power, fuel, raw material or transport.
+16.1 In this Clause 16, “Force Majeure Event” means an event beyond the reasonable control of the Party claiming the benefit of this Clause (including its sub-contractors) including without limitation act of God, war, riot, civil commotion, compliance with a law or governmental order, rule, regulation or direction, fire, flood, storm, strike or other industrial action (including a strike or other industrial action by the employees of the Party claiming the benefit of this Clause), failure by any statutory undertaking, utility company, internet service provider, local authority or like body to provide services, any failure, shortage or significant price increase of power, fuel, raw material or transport.

 16.2 A Party shall not be in breach of the Contract, nor liable for any failure or delay in performance of any obligations under the Contract to the extent that the same arises from a Force Majeure Event.